 The 5 Uganda Safari Places You Should not even just think of Missing to Visit in your vacation.

-So Uganda is Far less popular than its neighbors Rwanda, Tanzania and Kenya.
-But Uganda’s national parks are a home to a huge array of wildlife, including the Big five, plus amazing stunning landscapes all the way from the view of Entebbe lands that are perched into waters of lake Victoria.
+So Uganda is Far less popular than its neighbors Rwanda, Tanzania, and Kenya.
+But Uganda’s national parks are home to a huge array of wildlife, including the Big five, plus amazing stunning landscapes all the way from the view of Entebbe lands that are perched into waters of lake Victoria.

 #1: Murchison Falls National Park

 With the river Nile flowing through its grounds and crocodiles and hippos lining its banks, Murchison Falls National Park is undoubtedly one of the top Uganda safaris in terms of both wildlife and landscape.